iwritecodeok/mb-fe/README.md

 - Calculator
   - [x] Build functional Calculator.
   - [x] Receive data from back-end.
-  - [ ] Send Input and output to back-end.
+  - [x] Send Input and output to back-end.

 - History
   - [x] Add a list of the last 10 calculations.
+  - [x] Sort most recent first.
-  - [ ] List should only display the last 10!!
+  - [ ] List should only display the last 10.
+  - [ ] changes should be shown instantly.

 - Notification System
   - [ ] Users should be updated whenever a new calculation is performed.